 - Paper 2 – 1 ½ hrs – Calculator;

 - Paper 3 – 1 ½ hrs – Calculator.

 We enter students for the Edexcel GCSE Maths exam, code 1MA1, where each paper is worth 80 marks.

-Students who are tracking at grades from 1 to 3, will be entered for the Foundation tier exam.
-Those tracking at 5 to 9 will be entered for Higher tier.
-For students who are tracking at a grade 4, the majority are usually entered for, indeed opt for, Higher Tier, although the decision is taken on an individual basis, taking into account the students strengths, preferences and performance in mocks.
+Students who are tracking at grades from 1 to 3 will be entered for the Foundation tier exam.
+Those tracking from 5 to 9 will be entered for Higher tier.
+For students who are tracking at grade 4, the majority are usually entered for, indeed opt for, Higher Tier, although the decision is taken on an individual basis, taking into account the students' strengths, preferences and performance in mocks.

 - Geometry and Measures;

 From the start of year 11, students are encouraged to attend the various revision sessions that we offer.
 These include: